harris-ippp/s18-a07/README.md

     1  3  4
     ```

     You'll also want to call `drop_duplicates()` on your DataFrame because there are a few accidents that have multiple links in the original list.

-3. Write your results to a CSV file called `accidents.csv`.
+Finally, write your results to a CSV file called `accidents.csv`.

 ## B: Analyze
 Now we will analyze the data from A. In case you have trouble getting your scraper to work, I have posted the the data [here](TODO/accidents.csv).
 Thus you can get partial credit by proceeding with those results.